a-flyleaf/ygbtdm/cast/other/s.md

 	- "Flores": from the song "<a href="https://www.youtube.com/watch?v=FAucVNRx_mU" class="ext">Jocelyn Flores</a>"
 - Design takes cues from <a href="https://bulbapedia.bulbagarden.net/wiki/Piers" class="ext">Piers from <i>Pokémon</i></a> and <a href="https://looneytunes.fandom.com/wiki/Pep%C3%A9_Le_Pew" class="ext">Pepé Le Pew</a>, and probably other black-and-white characters I'm forgetting about.
 - Song association: "<a href="https://www.youtube.com/watch?v=Z8zyJFHMdDg" class="ext">I'm an independent man</a>"
+- Didn't exist in the very earliest versions of the story.
+I forgot where the idea came from but it immediately became central.

 <h2>gallery</h2><!--has to be manual; #gallery negates the wrap-->